fish-shell/fish-shell/sphinx_doc_src/cmds/bind.rst

     bind -k ppage history-search-backward

-Performs a history search when the @key{Page Up} key is pressed.
+Performs a history search when the :kbd:`Page Up` key is pressed.